 The systemctl command is a utility which is responsible for examining and controlling the systemd system and service manager.
 It is a collection of system management libraries, utilities and daemons which function as a successor to the System V init daemon.
 The new systemctl commands have proven quite useful in managing a servers services.
 It provides detailed information about specific systemd services, and others that have server-wide utilization.

-In this article, we will be discussing what it means to employ a “managed server” versus an “unmanaged server” and what the primary differences are.
-This article is written responding to ongoing questions we see from clients regarding the types of resources, services, and capabilities that are included when a managed server is selected for use.
+In this article, we will be discussing what it means to employ a “Managed Server” versus an “Unmanaged Server” and what the primary differences are.
+This article is written in response to ongoing questions we have received from clients regarding the types of resources, services, and capabilities that are included when a managed server is selected for use.

 In this article, we will be discussing the various methods and techniques used to locate and uninstall the software from a Ubuntu/Debian based server.
 We will primarily be using the apt and dpkg commands on the command line.